I hate it when I see people waste food. I’m not sure why, but I’ve always been that way.

 Short term impact: On average she writes about 10 checks per month for bills that she could pay online or automatically.

-Long term impact: $60 annually, assuming 50 cents per bill (for the price of the stamp, envelope, and check).
+Long term impact: $60 annually, assuming 50 cents per bill.

-The obvious solution: Well, short of finding a second wife – which I still believe is illegal in most states – somehow convince the Honeybee to start “trusting computers” and pay our bills online.
+The obvious solution: Well, short of finding a second wife, somehow convince the Honeybee to start “trusting computers.”

-Odds of this actually happening: I stand a better chance of being hired as a back-up singer and off-stage cabana boy for Lady Gaga on her next world tour.
+Odds of this actually happening: I stand a better chance of being hired as a back-up singer and off-stage cabana boy for Lady Gaga.

-My (lame) excuse: Even though I am on the road by 5 am when traffic is still relatively light, it’s insurance against getting stuck in an unexpected traffic jam down the road.
+My (lame) excuse: Even though I’m on the road by 4 a.m., it’s insurance against getting stuck in an unexpected traffic jam down the road.

-Short term impact: Over the past two months, I have “chickened out” and taken the express lane in the wee hours of the morning an average of twice per week.
+Short term impact: I “chicken out” and take the express lane in the wee hours of the morning an average of twice per week.

-The obvious solution: Look fear in the eye and bypass the express lanes at 5 in the morning.
+The obvious solution: Look fear in the eye and bypass the express lanes.

-My (lame) excuse: Why listen to some lame radio station with a puny play list of 400 songs – half of which I don’t like – when I can listen to my own personal music library?
+My (lame) excuse: Why listen to the same 400 songs played on some lame radio station – half of which I don’t like – when I can listen to my own personal music library?

-Short term impact: Last month I spent almost $100 – although that is not typical.
+Short term impact: Last month I spent almost $100 – although that’s not typical.

-The obvious solution: Limit the monthly growth of my iTunes collection by 80 percent.
+The obvious solution: Limit the monthly growth of my iTunes collection by 80%.

-Short term impact: I’m not sure, but the US Department of Energy says weatherstripping pays for itself within one year via reduced energy costs.
+Short term impact: I’m not sure, but the US Department of Energy says weatherstripping pays for itself within one year.